microsoft/azure_arc/docs/overview/_index.md

 ## Jumpstart Agora

-Always wanted to have a full-stack deployment, from the infrastructure layer all the way to the line of business applications?
-Wanted Well, now you can!

 [Jumpstart Agora](https://aka.ms/JumpstartAgora) is a marketplace of various “cloud to edge” industry scenarios, designed to provide an automated end-to-end user experience.
+It provides a rich and comprehensive experience while getting started with a full-stack deployment, from the infrastructure layer all the way to the line of business applications and the operational and development process around them.

 <p align="center"><a href="https://aka.ms/JumpstartAgora" target="_blank"><img src="/img/agora_logo.png" alt="jumpstart-agora-logo" width="250"></a></p>